huggingface/blog/1_58_llm_extreme_quantization.md

 where ϵ is a small number to prevent overflow.

-After the introduction of the round function, which is nondifferentiable during the training phase, the backward pass computation needs the introduction of a [STE](https://arxiv.org/pdf/1903.05662) as mentioned before using the trick in the code below :
+After the introduction of the round function, which is nondifferentiable during the training phase, the backward pass computation needs the introduction of a [STE](https://arxiv.org/pdf/1903.05662) as mentioned before using the `detach()` trick in the code below :

 ```python
 # Adapted from https://github.com/microsoft/unilm/blob/master/bitnet/The-Era-of-1-bit-LLMs__Training_Tips_Code_FAQ.pdf